- How can I contact the box office?

 - What is a subscription?

 A subscription is a ticket package that includes a ticket to each of our mainstage productions.
 You pick the performance day and the seating zone and can save up to 30% compared to single ticket pricing.
 Subscriber benefits include the option to renew your seats each year before tickets go on sale to the general public and special offers.
-After the first production of the season, Opera Duo packages are available, where packages include both shows — Carmen and Maria Stuarda (Mary, Queen of Scots) — starting at $76.
+After the first production of the season, Opera Duo packages are available, where packages include both shows — Carmen and Mary Stuart, Queen of Scots — starting at $76.

 - How do I become a subscriber?